Leadership at the Church of the Ascension is a collaboration of clergy, staff, and volunteers (known in the church world as lay ministers).

 Church Office

-Our church office is staffed by the parish administrator Monday to Wednesday, 10 a.m. to 2 p.m.
-Voice mail at 519-451-7780 is available 24/7 for you to leave messages.
-We also check the e-mail at office@ascensionlondon.com during office hours.
+Our church office is staffed by the Parish Administrator, who works in the office on Monday, Tuesday, Thursday, and Friday from 10 a.m. to 3 p.m.
+Voice mail (519-451-7780) and email (office@ascensionlondon.com) are available at other times.
 The office phone or email are good ways to contact the lay (volunteer) leaders of the church.

 Executive Team